 Review of the national biosecurity plan for the cherry industry and development of a biosecurity manual for cherry producers (CY16010)

-- Updating the cherry industry biosecurity plan.
-This plan is a top-level document that identifies and reviews exotic pest and disease threats to the cherry industry, and provides a strategic framework for industry and government to work together to improve preparedness for and response to these key biosecurity threats.
+The cherry industry biosecurity plan is a top-level document that identifies reviews exotic pest and disease threats to the cherry industry and provides a strategic framework for industry and government to work together to improve preparedness for and response to these key biosecurity threats.

-- Reviewing the industry’s Orchard Biosecurity Manual.
-This will provide growers with information on high-priority pests and diseases, and on-farm biosecurity activities that can be implemented.
+The industry’s Orchard Biosecurity Manual was reviewed to ensure that cherry growers have access to up-to-date information on high-priority pests and diseases, and on-farm biosecurity activities that can be implemented.

-This work is part of the Cherry Industry Market Access Program – a high-priority, combined initiative to increase market access for cherries that will provide management practices and evidential support for market-access negotiations.
+This work was part of the Cherry Industry Market Access Program – a high-priority, combined initiative to increase market access for cherries that will provide management practices and evidential support for market-access negotiations.

-This project is a strategic levy investment in the Hort Innovation Cherry Fund
+This project was a strategic levy investment in the Hort Innovation Cherry Fund